lws803/main/CS2113T_cheats/SDLC.md

 ## Pros and cons
 - Pros: This could be a useful model when the problem statement that is well-understood and stable.

-- Cons: The major problem with this model is that requirements of a real-world project are rarely well-understood at the beginning and keep changing over time
+- Cons: The major problem with this model is that requirements of a real-world project are rarely well-understood at the beginning and **keep changing** over time

+## Sequential vs Iterative
+- It organises based on activities rather than functionality

 # Iterative Models